 - Experienced mothers who have a friendly and approachable manner who will try to understand the mother’s situation without judgement

 - Empathy and listening skills plus interest in developing these skills in training

 - A commitment of at least 2hrs per week to volunteer for a minimum of 6 months

-Our training is 6 weekly sessions of 3 hours and these are normally held during weekdays.
+Our training programme takes 18 hours and is normally held during weekdays.
 The training must be completed prior to volunteering.
 Please note, an Enhanced DBS check is required for this role.
 There will also be regular attendance at monthly team meetings to receive ongoing training and support.